-[The proposed form of legal opinion of Buchanan Ingersoll & Rooney PC and Saul Ewing LLP, Co-Bond Counsel, is set forth below.
-The actual opinions will be delivered on the date of delivery of the 2015B Subordinate Revenue Bonds referred to therein and may vary from the form to reflect the circumstances both factual and legal at the time of delivery.
-Recirculation of the Official Statement following the date hereof shall create no implication that Buchanan Ingersoll & Rooney PC and/or Saul Ewing LLP have reviewed any matters set forth in such opinion subsequent to the date of such opinion.]
+The proposed form of the legal opinions of Cohen & Grigsby, P.C. and Houston Harbaugh, P.C., Co-Bond Counsel, is set forth below.
+The actual opinions will be delivered on the date of delivery of the bonds referred to therein and may vary from the form to reflect circumstances both factual and legal at the time of delivery.